 The Department of Geology at the College of William & Mary provides a dynamic community for learning about the Earth.
 We graduate 25 to 40 majors per year and have eight full time faculty and a laboratory coordinator on our staff.
 All Geology majors pursue an original senior research project and this endeavor forms an important capstone experience.
-Many of our students present their research at professional meetings and write up their results for publication.
+Many of our students present their research at professional meetings throughout the U.S. and write up their results for publication.
 William & Mary Geology graduates go on to a diverse array of careers that range from the earth and environmental sciences to law, teaching, medicine, and even the clergy.
 Many recent graduates are pursuing advanced degrees at universities across the country while others are working as environmental geologists, petroleum geologists, and GIS analysts; still others are serving in the Peace Corps and the National Park Service.

 The Geology Department attracts a large and talented group of students because the courses are both intriguing and challenging, and there are ample opportunities for learning and research beyond the classroom.
 The number of William & Mary Geology graduates are on par with the number of graduates from universities three and four times William & Mary’s size.
 We are proud of the close intellectual community that is the Department of Geology at the College of William & Mary.